Explore DASH Eating Plan

-To get started on the DASH eating plan, make the following changes over a few days or weeks.
+To get started on the DASH eating plan, begin with the following changes over a few days or weeks.
 This will give you a chance to adjust to the changes and make them part of your daily routine:

 For more information and tips on how to adopt the DASH eating plan, including a week of DASH menus, go to the National Heart, Lung, and Blood Institute's "Your Guide to Lowering Your Blood Pressure With DASH."